MicronOxford/SIMcheck/README.md

         - finish/improve docs, illustrate usage with pictures, examples
       - fixes:
         - SIR Fourier scaling issues / maybe 3D?
-          - also, replace crop-to-min/mean/mode with checkbox: crop to mode or not
           - gauss window: change to percentage instead of "0-1" (or perhaps checkbox)
           - axial crop to mode: needs to be done before edge padding